repolicy/csp-guru/csp-guru/README.md

 ## Data Package
 We provide the data in form of a [tabular data package](https://frictionlessdata.io/specs/tabular-data-package/) that consists of a CSV (comma separated values) file holding the actual data and a single JSON file (`datapackage.json`) holding the metadata.
 ## License and conditions
-The licence of this data allows academic and all non-commercial use if you give appropriate credit, under the [Creative Commons Attribution-NonCommercial 4.0 International license](https://creativecommons.org/licenses/by-nc/4.0/).
+The licence of this data allows use if you give appropriate credit, under the [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/).
 For academic and professional use (presentations, journal articles, reports, etc):
 Please cite the original source, the paper [Lilliestam et al. (2017)](https://doi.org/10.1038/nenergy.2017.94).
 Please also link to www.csp.guru if possible.
 ## Changes in this version of CSP.guru